 OAH has created a 32-minute instructional video to help employers and claimants prepare for an appeal hearing.
 The video includes a mock hearing.

 For more information on filing an appeal, see the "How to file an appeal" brochure.
-You also can see the Office of Administrative Hearings Unemployment Hearings page for complete information.
+For more guidance on preparing for an appeal hearing, please visit the Office of Administrative Hearings Unemployment Hearings page for complete information.

 Continue to file your weekly claim